 You might’ve marched around Florence in 3 days or spent an extra day sauntering around in the Tuscan sun.
-However, you’ve spent your time in Tuscany, we hope you’ve enjoyed your 3 or 4 days in Florence.
+However, you’ve spent your time in Tuscany, we hope you’ve enjoyed your time in Florence.

-Are you planning a Florence itinerary?
-Have any questions about visiting this city?
+Are you planning to visit Florence?
+Have any questions about this itinerary?
 Let us know in the comments!